Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 #### Introduction

 Todo/Task Manager is a full-stack web application that aims to help users organize and track their daily tasks.
-It consists of three main components: a user interface frontend based on React, an API layer for data processing that is based on Flask, and a PostgreSQL database that stores all user and task information.
+It consists of three main components: a user interface frontend based on React, an API layer for data processing built on Flask, and a PostgreSQL database that stores all user and task information.
 Users can create tasks with different priorities and categories, track completion status, and view statistics about their productivity.

 #### Problem Statement and Motivation

-Manually building, testing, and deploying our applications becomes inefficient and error prone as it grows.
+Manually building, testing, and deploying our applications becomes inefficient and error-prone as it grows.
 With the application consisting of several components, even small changes to a single component can cause unexpected bugs.
 This lack of automation becomes problematic as it slows down the overall progress and decreases the reliability of our application.
-This not only affects developers but also users who can experience downtime or bugs in new releases which leads to lower trust in our application.
+This not only affects developers but also users who can experience downtime or bugs in new releases, which leads to lower trust in our application.

 As a result, we needed a solution that makes our integration and delivery operations faster and more reliable.
-We decided to implement a fully automated CI/CD pipeline that is mainly based on GitHub Actions.
+We decided to implement a fully automated CI/CD pipeline, primarily based on GitHub Actions.
 Using different triggering operations (ex: pushes, pull requests), the CI workflow runs automatically and a combination of linting and different test types are executed depending on the target branch.
 Additionally, we require all code changes targeting shared branches (`main`, `dev`, `release`) to be integrated through PRs that must be reviewed and approved.
 This is done through GitHub's branch protection rules and ensures that only reviewed and tested code reaches these branches.
 The only actions that require user interaction in this automated pipeline are PR related actions (creation, review, merging).

 The CD part of our pipeline extends automation to the application's delivery and environment management.
 Once the CI pipeline completes successfully and code is merged to either the `dev` or `main` branch, Ansible playbooks automatically build and deploy the application to the proper environment.
 We use Docker images and containers to maintain consistency across environments and eliminate configuration inconsistencies.
 All of this is done while keeping security in mind: we store sensitive secrets and credentials using the GitHub Secret Manager.
 We also have a stage in the workflow that scans the code for leaking secrets and scans both our frontend and backend dependencies for high risk vulnerabilities.
 Using this workflow, our pipeline enables faster, more secure, and more reliable releases of our application with minimal manual effort.